Jeiwan/uniswapv3-book/src/milestone_3/cross-tick-swaps.md

 In the `swap` function, we're iterating over initialized ticks (that is, ticks with liquidity) to fill the amount the user has requested.
 In each iteration, we:

-1. find next initialized tick using `tickBitmap.nextInitializedTickWithinOneWord`;
+1. find the next initialized tick using `tickBitmap.nextInitializedTickWithinOneWord`;
 1. swap in the range between the current price and the next initialized tick (using `SwapMath.computeSwapStep`);
-1. always expect that current liquidity is enough to satisfy the swap (i.e. the price after swap is between the current price and the next initialized tick).
+1. always expect that the current liquidity is enough to satisfy the swap (i.e. the price after a swap is between the current price and the next initialized tick).

 But what happens if the third step is not true?
 We have this scenario covered in tests: